 The University will maintain a print shop which will be open to the community and offer a wide-array of print opportunities and services.
 As the City of Whitewater residents currently do not have access to a business which offers print service opportunities, the UW-W print shop will work to fill that need.
-Customers will have convenient access to the shop and staff eager to assist with their printing needs.
-Including but not limited to: document printing and copying, brochures, flyers, booklets, programs, presentations and manuals, business cards, posters, cards and invitations.
+Customers will have convenient access to the shop and staff eager to assist with their printing needs including document printing and copying, brochures, flyers, business cards, and more.
+For more information, please visit www.uww.edu/adminaffairs/printing, email firstname.lastname@example.org, or call 262-472-1002.

 These areas are considered to be Practicum Labs, therefore instructional, but the intent is for community interface through show development and set-up, gallery shows and viewing times, visiting artist events, such as a drawing or graphic seminar/workshop.
 Each space has a glass overhead door that allows views into the space when closed but opens up to allow interaction with others.
 The Gallery and Archive provides the opportunity for the permanent collection to be displayed more frequently.